 Listening to your team’s feedback provides clarity on what aspects of your leadership are effective, what needs tweaking, and the obstacles that need addressing for everyone to succeed.

 This is a fundamental quality, as successful work relationships don’t work if they’re simply built on technical expertise.

-A good team leader can manage their emotions and influence and recognize others’ feelings.
+An effective team leader can manage their emotions and influence and recognize others’ feelings.

 It’s important to be self-aware, motivated, and eager to learn and develop more hard and soft skills.
-With emotional intelligence, stress and anxiety are better managed and subdued.
+With emotional intelligence, stress, and anxiety are better managed and subdued.